christopherseaman/datasci_217/07/index.md

     import matplotlib.pyplot as plt
     import seaborn as sns
     ```
-    - *Libraries are the pokémon in your coding arsenal—gotta import them all!*
 - **Working with DataFrames**
   - DataFrames are table-like data structures provided by pandas.
     ```python
     df = pd.read_csv('data.csv')
     ```
-    - *Like Excel spreadsheets, but way cooler and code-friendly!*

 ---